Last Updated on

 There was one thing I noticed travelling through these countries: their superb hospitality.
 The people from the Middle East are incredibly friendly and if you just give them a chance they could teach you a thing or two.
 From countless servings of free food to cups and cups of tea, I was well looked after during my entire trip.

-If you are from any of the countries that I talked about in this article I want to thank you from the bottom of my heart for making me welcome and making my trip to the Middle East a highlight!
+If you are from any of the countries that I talked about in this article I want to thank you from the bottom of my heart for making me welcome and making my Middle East experience so wonderful!

 Love this article?
 Pin it for later!